metehancaliskan/BattleShip_Python/README.md

 - The game does not handle client disconnections gracefully during gameplay.
 - There is limited error handling for invalid inputs during the game setup phase.

-## Future Improvements

-- Implement a more robust error handling system.
-- Add features such as more sophisticated ship placement options and better client disconnection handling.
-- Enhance the user interface with more detailed game state updates.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.